dairlair/facekeeper/README.md

 ## How to run dev version

 ## Daparizations
 Facekeep is a darp-compatible application.
-The application is ready to listed two topics (`memorize` and `recognize`) using the Dapr pub-sub functionalite and process events from these topics along with pushing results in to the Dapr topics.
+The application is ready to listen to two topics (`Memorize` and `Recognize`) using the Dapr pub-sub functionality and process events from these topics along with pushing results into the Dapr topics.

-The app provides endpoint `dapr/subscribe` which returns list of events and their REST handler.
+The app provides endpoint `dapr/subscribe` which returns the list of events and their REST handler.

 When you run the application you can pass following Dapr settings: